Connections abound in the English Department

 All department faculty teach in the First-Year Experience Program a specially designed program geared towards ensuring first-year students make a comfortable and successful beginning of their college scholarship.
 Department faculty are also teaching in the Core II: International Core program, a series of courses with a global, world-view perspective.

-English faculty provide leadership and teach in a variety of other interdisciplinary programs, including Women’s Studies, Global Studies, and Environmental Studies.
+English faculty provide leadership and teach in a variety of other interdisciplinary programs, including Gender, Sexuality & Race Studies, Global Studies, and Environmental Studies.

 Outside of the classroom, many English majors are actively involved in PLU’s student publications.
 Some write regular columns or stories for The Mast, PLU’s weekly newspaper.
 English majors often help to produce, or contribute to, Saxifrage (an annual creative arts publication) and The Matrix (a bi-monthly issued-driven student journal).
 Some English majors also serve as peer consultants at the Writing Center, a resource for students who would like consultation on their written assignments or would simply like to improve their writing skills.